protocolbuffers/protobuf/java/lite.md

     $ protoc --java_out=lite:${OUTPUT_DIR} path/to/your/proto/file

-The "optimize_for = LITE_RUNTIME" option in proto file no longer has any effect on Java code.
+The "optimize_for = LITE_RUNTIME" option in the .proto file no longer has any effect on Java code.

 Include the generated Java files in your project and add a dependency on the protobuf Java Lite runtime.
-If you are using Maven, use the following:
+If you are using Maven, include the following:

 ```xml
 <dependency>